Intersections of the automorphism and the Ekedahl-Oort strata in $M_2$: The automorphism group stratification

 In this subsection, let us assume that the characteristic of the base field is not two.\\

-We have seen that for each curve $\calC\in W_{\geq C_2^2}$, we can associate a pair of elliptic curves, namely, the quotients of $\calC$ by two non-hyperelliptic involutions.
+We have seen that for each curve $\calC\in W_{\geq C_2^2}$, we can associate a pair of elliptic curves, namely, the quotients of $\calC$ by two non-hyperelliptic involutions $\sigma$ and $\iota\sigma$.
 A natural question is, is this pair of curves uniquely determined by the choice of $\calC$?
-The answer is no, as if $\Aut(\calC)=D_4$, there are multiple choices of non-hyperelliptic involutions, and depending on the choice, the quotients sometimes give rise to non-isomorphic pairs of elliptic curves.
-An example of this can be found in the Magma file.\\
+The answer is no: if $\Aut(\mathcal{C}) = D_4$, then there are multiple choices of non-hyperelliptic involutions, and the resulting quotients can give rise to non-isomorphic pairs of elliptic curves, depending on the choice.
+An explicit example can be found in the accompanying Magma file in the repository.\\

-We can also ask about the converse: given two elliptic curves, can we construct a genus two curve that is unique up to isomorphic whose quotients are those two curves?
-The answer to this question is also no, as for each pair of elliptic curves $\{E_1,E_2\}$ there often multiple ways to glue those elliptic curves along their $2$-torsion that give rise to non-isomorphic genus two curves.
+We can also ask about the converse: given two elliptic curves, can we construct a genus two curve that is unique up to isomorphism whose quotients are those two curves?
+The answer to this question is also no, as for each pair of elliptic curves $\{E_1,E_2\}$ there are often multiple ways to glue those elliptic curves along their $2$-torsion that give rise to non-isomorphic genus two curves.
 More specifically, given a pair of elliptic curves, generically, there are six different non-isomorphic genus two curves whose quotients are those two elliptic curves.
-These six curves correspond to the six possible ways that we can pair the non-trivial $2$-torsion points of $E_1$ and $E_2$.\\
+As we will see later on, these six curves correspond to the six possible ways that we can pair the non-trivial $2$-torsion points of $E_1$ and $E_2$.\\